UofT-DSI/team_project/02_instructional_team/markdown_slides/02_project_planning_and_impact.md

 **1. First Order Ignorance (1OI): Lack of Knowledge**

 * You know there is a door.
-* You do not know the path to the door, but you know you can find the path with a tool that you have (eg. a flashlight).
+* You do not know the path to the door, but you know you can find the path with a tool that you have (e.g. a flashlight).

 ![bg right contain](./images/1OI.jpg)